chompy/libchomp/README.md

     You should have received a copy of the GNU General Public License along with Libchomp.
 If not, see <http://www.gnu.org/licenses/>.

+## Disclaimer

+There is currently no documentation for this library, nor are there currently any plans to create documentation.
+This library was mostly created as a learning exercise and is now publicly available in the hopes that others might find it useful.
+Additionally it has been made available to show off my own talents as part of my personal portfolio.

 ## Dependencies

 * libSDL2